 We pay non-employee directors for service on our board of directors and for board meeting attendance.
-Our non-employee directors also receive options to purchase shares of our common stock.
+Our non-employee directors also receive options to purchase shares of our common stock and restricted stock units to receive shares of our common stock.
 For more information regarding these arrangements, see "Non-Employee Director Compensation" above.